metapolator/metapolator/functionality-overview.md

 **note**: an adjustment master can appear anywhere in a design space and anywhere on adjustment master sequences.

 ### adjustment master sequence
-New, Duplicate, Delete, Span (on master sequences and stings of instances)
+adjustment master sequence: New, Duplicate, Delete, Span (on master sequences and stings of instances)

 ### instance
-New, Delete, Set Metapolation (i.e. mix of masters), Set Name, Export as font
+instance: New, Delete, Set Metapolation (i.e. mix of masters), Set Name, Export as font

 ### string of instances
-New, Duplicate, Set # instances, Set Name Scheme, Span (in design space), Adjust instance position
+string of instances: New, Duplicate, Set # instances, Set Name Scheme, Span (in design space), Adjust instance position

 ## font families